Financial Aid Office

 - Why should I fill out the FAFSA if I know I do not qualify for Financial Aid?

 All students receiving financial assistance from CSU must complete the federal aid application.
 The only way to be sure that you do not qualify for federal aid is to apply for it!
 You must also complete the FAFSA to receive state aid and student loans.
-If you feel your situation is unique, please notify the Enrollment Services Office to discuss it.
+If you feel your situation is unique, please notify the Financial Aid Office to discuss it.

 - Why do I need a PIN and where do I get it?